pravega/pravega-operator/README.md

 ```
 $ kubectl port-forward -n default pravega-pravega-controller-68657d67cd-w5x8b 9090:9090 10080:10080
 ```
-## Run the operator locally
+## Run the Operator locally

-You can run the operator locally to help with development, testing, and debugging tasks.
+You can run the Operator locally to help with development, testing, and debugging tasks.

-The following command will run the operator locally with the default Kubernetes config file present at `$HOME/.kube/config`.
+The following command will run the Operator locally with the default Kubernetes config file present at `$HOME/.kube/config`.
 Use the `--kubeconfig` flag to provide a different path.

 ```
 $ operator-sdk up local